-For F2022, fluctuations in quarterly results were influenced mainly by: (1) increased exploration and evaluation expenditures related to the Kandiole Project, which included the costs associated with the transferring of permits in Q2 and (3) share-based payments attributable to the grant of stock options and restricted stock units in Q2 to the Chairman and CEO respectively.
+For F2022, fluctuations in quarterly results were influenced mainly by: (1) an overall decrease in corporate and administration expenses: (2) decreased exploration and evaluation expenditures during F2022 related to the Kandiole Project, which was mainly due to focussing on finalizing the NI 43-101 technical report as discussed above.
+During Q2 there was an increase in spending because several permits were transferred to the Company's wholly owned Mali subsidiary: (3) increased share-based payments during F2022, which is attributable to the grant of stock options in Q2 and Q3 to the Chairman of the Company and restricted stock units granted in Q2 granted the Chief Executive Officer ("CEO") of the Company.